LamakerOfficial/help-center/_posts/falix/general/2021-08-10-getting-coins.md

 You can join a promoted server and receive FalixCoins for it!
 Simply go to the [promotions page](https://client.falixnodes.net/join_for_rewards) to see the promoted servers available along with the expiry date and the number of coins you will receive from joining it.

-To receive your FalixCoins from joining promoted servers, Click on "[Get FalixCoins for joined servers](https://client.falixnodes.net/updatejoinedservers)", in the [join for resources page](https://client.falixnodes.net/join_for_rewards).
+To receive your FalixCoins from joining promoted servers, Click on "[Get FalixCoins for joined servers](https://client.falixnodes.net/updatejoinedservers)", in the [join for rewards page](https://client.falixnodes.net/join_for_rewards).

 ![image](../../../assets/images/posts/falix/getting-coins/recieve-coins-for-joinning-servers.png)